erlendgit/django_post_deploy/README.md

 This module is of use for your application if you:

-* want to keep management tasks clean of one-time-used code.
+* want to keep management commands clean of one-time-used code.
-* want to have release finishing tasks executed in a known state of the application.
+* want to have release finishing tasks executed in a certain and known state of the application.

 ## Example